matevz/game-node/plugins/farcasterPlugin/README.md

 ## Available Functions

-The `TwitterPlugin` provides several functions that can be used by the agent:
+The `FarcasterPlugin` currently provides the following function:

-- `searchTweetsFunction`: Search for tweets based on a query.
-- `replyTweetFunction`: Reply to a tweet.
-- `postTweetFunction`: Post a new tweet.
+- `postCastFunction`: Post a new cast to Farcaster.
+Takes two arguments:
-- `likeTweetFunction`: Like a tweet.
-- `quoteTweetFunction`: Quote a tweet with your own commentary.
+  - `text`: The content of the cast
+  - `cast_reasoning`: The reasoning behind the cast

 ## License